propublica/guides/coding-manifesto.md

 More important than establishing a shared style is establishing shared standards for security, compatibility and performance.
 Write code that is secure, tested and optimized.
 Here are some best practices to follow:

 If possible, use Varnish.
 Everything served by the Varnish cache is much faster than any code you can write.
 You will save a lot of time by not refactoring code that's only going to be seen by one user before Varnish caches it anyway.
-Use thie time to apply a special level of scrutiny to routes that cannot be cached.
+Use this time to apply a special level of scrutiny to routes that cannot be cached.

 That being said, all of your HTTP requests should take less than a second to complete.
 Total page size, including all assets, shouldn't top 1.5 megabytes, and even that's higher than it should be.